 What is the IPPR Oxford Media Convention?

-Now in its 20th year, the annual IPPR Oxford Media Convention is the most important conference in the UK on the future of the media.
-The agenda-setting event is the leading gathering of the media industry; bring together national and international experts from across government, industry, regulation, academia, and civil society to debate the key challenges facing the media sector both now and in the future.
+Having run for over 20 years, the annual IPPR Oxford Media Convention is the most important conference in the UK on the future of the media.
+The agenda-setting event is the leading gathering of the media industry; bringing together national and international experts from across government, industry, regulation, academia, and civil society to debate the key challenges facing the media sector both now and in the future.

 Information on previous events can be found here.